codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

   * Refreshed on some basic c++ available to see on hopper/turing 9/3/2020
   * Learn difference between game development and game design
+  * Learned the basics of unity with objects, components, and rigid bodies

 ## CC